tonyx/mouseinabox/README.md

         | West

 ```

-A "plain" mouse has a position and an orientation:
+I call a "plain" mouse, a mouse without considering if it is Active or Escaped

 ```
     type PlainMouse =